without Internet Explorer,

 in 1280 x 960 resolution

-Adventurous, eclectic, and cohesive, Liminal stands alone against other progressive metal albums as a truly diverse and solid album.
-This time, each band member to contribute stylistically to the overall sound.
-This unity of direction, above all other aspects, gives Liminal the foundation for its distinct sound.
+Adventurous, eclectic, and cohesive in its own brilliance, Liminal stands as an instant classic as a truly diverse and boundary furthering album.
+This time, each band member contributes stylistically and conceptually to the overall sound and the results are exceptional.
+This diversity of inspiration, above all other aspects, gives Liminal the foundation for its distinct and successful sound.
 Exivious have added yet another brilliant gem to their portfolio rife with undeniable character and infinite nuance.

 Exivious generated quite the buzz within the progressive death metal scene back in 2008 when founding guitarist Tymon Kruidenier was recruited into Cynic to help create their long-awaited Traced in Air, which was a great success in my eyes.
 Upon departing from Cynic, Kruidenier gathered a few Dutchmen (including guitarist Michel Nienhuis, who would later go on to form Dodecahedron) to record Exivious' self-titled debut, which showed some promise, even if it did feel like a poor man's Cynic.
 Perhaps Kruidenier's contributions to Traced in Air were more superficial than I had once imagined, for the second Exivious album, Liminal, has proven to be a rather mediocre effort that doesn't really tread any new musical ground.